The short answer is yes; you can reuse mouse traps.

 Before you consider picking up a used mouse trap, it is essential to wear a protective glove or gear.
 This will protect you from bacteria and other pathogens transmitted via mice.

 Ensure to use a glove when removing the mouse from the trap.
-There are several protective gears and cleaning materials you can use for this task.
+You can use several items of protective gear and cleaning materials for this task.

 Here are a few things you need for your cleaning process: